whale on beach

 Another Peace Corps friend in town

 Jesse came over on the ferry.
-I thought we’d go right on the boat that evening, but it was raining and foggy so we started first thing the next morning.
+I thought we’d go right on the boat that evening, but it was raining and foggy, so we started first thing the next morning.
 We were on our way to my outer fishing drags when we saw a pile of charter boats in a cove where I’ve fished before, but never caught anything.
 We dragged around there for several hours and got 3 nice cohos and a small one.
-We went on to one of the favorite drags and not much.
-A pink and rockfish released.
+We went on to one of the favorite drags, but not much—just a pink and a rockfish, which we released.

-We went back the way we came so I could set the 2 hook halibut skate.
+We went back the way we came so I could set the two-hook halibut skate.
 We anchored right next to the set location, near a favorite deer hunting spot.
 Jesse enjoyed a paddle in the Tucktec folding kayak while I made venison over salad for dinner.
-Loving this kayak.
-Super light and seems to handle well.
+Loving this kayak—super light and seems to handle well.

-The next morning, we were up early to check the skate as I was wary after we almost lost the last 2 to sand fleas.
+The next morning, we were up early to check the skate, as I was wary after we almost lost the last two to sand fleas.
 As soon as the skate line was picked up, there was a nice halibut tugging away.
 When it came up to the boat, I saw the circle hook wasn’t all the way through the jaw, but somehow it was solid.
-I got the fish around to the swim step, and got the harpoon through the jaw and that was it.
-I stunned it a few times, then cut a gill and we relaxed for awhile to let the fish bleed.
+I got the fish around to the swim step, got the harpoon through the jaw, and that was it.
+I stunned it a few times, then cut a gill, and we relaxed for a while to let the fish bleed.

 I described to Jesse how to fillet the big fish, and he got to it while I motored to one of the favorite king salmon spots near the outside.
 By the time we got there an hour later, the halibut was filleted into the four big pieces and onto the frozen water bottles in the cooler.

 We tied up to the harbor dock, hooked up the hose to the water hydrant, and got to work.
-We tag teamed skinning the big fillets, then I portioned them, and the portions went into the first rinse bucket.
-When that was full, I took the fillet portions out and rinsed them again and put the portions into the colanders to drain.
-When all the portions were well drained, we each took a Costco yogurt container with the bottom cut off and cut up the side, and used these to insert into the vac pack bags to keep moisture off the top of the bag that gets vac packed, and slid the portions down through the container into the bags.
+We tag-teamed skinning the big fillets.
+Then I portioned them, and the portions went into the first rinse bucket.
+When that was full, I took the fillet portions out, rinsed them again, and put them into the colanders to drain.
+When all the portions were well drained, we each took a Costco yogurt container with the bottom cut off and a cut up the side, and used these to insert into the vac-pack bags to keep moisture off the top of the bag that gets vac-packed.
+We slid the portions down through the container into the bags.

-The next morning, we were up and going at 530 am.
-We fished close to town today as that’s where we caught the fish the first day.
+The next morning, we were up and going at 5:30 am.
+We fished close to town that day as that’s where we caught the fish on the first day.
 We dropped the gear along the Prince of Wales Island shore across from the cabin at a regular king salmon drag.
 We lost our first strike, which looked like another nice fish.
-We fished the drag all the way to the corner, and caught 5 nice coho.
+We fished the drag all the way to the corner and caught 5 nice cohos.

-When we were done, I put pasta to cook in the instant pot, and started the cream sauce with the salmon burger, red onion, a little sea asparagus, some artichoke antipasto left over, butter, and the rest of the milk left from the Morgans.
+When we were done, I put pasta to cook in the instant pot and started the cream sauce with the salmon burger, red onion, a little sea asparagus, some leftover artichoke antipasto, butter, and the rest of the milk left from the Morgans.
 When it cooked down, I added a little pancake mix flour to thicken it.
 When the pasta was done, I added it to the sauce.
 Jesse and I both had seconds.

 Hot Smoke

 Brian and Ellen bought me a Big Chief smoker for Christmas.
-I’d used my home built smoker to smoke salmon for canning, which is a bit easier to do that hot smoking, since all you’re trying to do is get a nice pellicle (outer sort of hard layer of skin on the flesh) and smoke flavor.
+I’d used my home-built smoker to smoke salmon for canning, which is a bit easier to do than hot smoking, since all you’re trying to do is get a nice pellicle (outer sort of hard layer of skin on the flesh) and smoke flavor.
 You don’t want it to finish drying and smoking on the inside.
 The canning will finish the cooking process and then some.

-Paul’s birthday (Feb 29-only happens every 4 years) and day he passed away (Aug 1- opening day of dear season) are easy to remember.
+Paul’s birthday (Feb 29—only happens every 4 years) and the day he passed away (Aug 1—opening day of deer season) are easy to remember.
 Smoking fish seemed like a good activity to remember him.
 So the night before his passing date, I started.

 I didn’t have brown sugar, so used white sugar instead.
 I mostly had large king salmon steaks, as that’s how I like to cook king salmon.
-I thawed the fish in the water in the sink, and mixed the brine.
-I coated the first piece of fish with brine, and put it in the bottom of a bowl.
-I coated the next pieces in the brine, and layered them on or around the pieces below till all the fish was coated in the bowl.
-I left the fish in the brine overnight, monitoring as the brine became liquid, and moving pieces around so they stayed coated.
-I freshened the fish the next morning (i.e., rinsed it repeatedly in freshwater) – to remove some of the salt so the product isn’t too salty.
+I thawed the fish in water in the sink and mixed the brine.
+I coated the first piece of fish with brine and put it in the bottom of a bowl.
+I coated the next pieces in the brine and layered them on or around the pieces below till all the fish was coated in the bowl.
+I left the fish in the brine overnight, monitoring as the brine became liquid, and moved pieces around so they stayed coated.
+I freshened the fish the next morning (i.e., rinsed it repeatedly in freshwater) to remove some of the salt so the product isn’t too salty.
 I hung the rack over the dehumidifier and in front of an open window for drying.

-I called Tyler and Nevette on facetime or whatever it’s called, and Steve on the cell phone.
-All of us knew what today was and each were glad someone called today to talk about Paul.
+I called Tyler and Nevette on FaceTime or whatever it’s called, and Steve on the cell phone.
+All of us knew what today was and each was glad someone called to talk about Paul.
 We all miss him.

 After about 6 hours of drying, the fish looked ready for the smoker.